 Edward C. Halperin, M.D., M.A.

-Chancellor for Health Affairs and Chief Executive Officer
+Chancellor and Chief Executive Officer

 Born and raised in Somerville, N.J., Edward C. Halperin graduated from Somerville High School.
 He received a B.S. in Economics, Summa Cum Laude, from The Wharton School of the University of Pennsylvania, his M.D., Cum Laude, from Yale University, and an M.A. from Duke University.
 He completed his internship in internal medicine at Stanford University and his residency and chief residency at Harvard Medical School/Massachusetts General Hospital.

 Dr. Halperin was on the faculty at Duke University for 23 years, where he rose to become professor and chairman of the Department of Radiation Oncology, vice dean of the School of Medicine and associate vice chancellor.
 He held two endowed professorships, served as chairman of the Finance and Audit Committee of the faculty practice plan, was chair of the endowed professors committee and was a member of the promotion and tenure committee, the faculty senate and elected member of the senate's executive committee.
 He was named a fellow of the American Council on Education and spent a sabbatical devoted to understanding the work of a university president and provost, serving as an administrative intern to two presidents and two provosts.